top of page

 I’ve always wondered where the folks at Pritchard Park’s Friday night drum circles have been getting their instruments.
 After some research, I’ve concluded that the two most likely sources are: a) they made them themselves or b) Skinny Beats Sound Shop.

-This most eclectic music store in Asheville sells much more than mere drums though.
+This eclectic music store in Asheville sells much more than mere drums though.
 Hand pans, Tibetan singing bowls, gongs, ngonis, Native American flutes; the list goes on.
 It’s a veritable cornucopia of world instruments.
 And they do repairs.
 So the next time you get a little over-enthusiastic with your imported djembe, you know who to call.

 Extend Your Outing: By virtue of Skinny Beat’s downtown location, there’s no shortage of things to do.
 Venture south for Double D’s coffee and the South Slope brewing district.
 Venture north for the Asheville Art Museum and plentiful fine dining.

 Staying in downtown, the Grove Arcade’s Woodrow Instrument Company is probably the most unique music store in Asheville.
 The reason?
 They sell woodrows.
 What on earth is a woodrow, you ask?
 Nothing less than an upright variant of the traditional mountain dulcimer.
 Handcrafted, no less.
 You just can’t find this kind of thing anywhere else.
-And you can’t make it up either.

 Extend Your Outing: Peruse the literature at the Battery Park Book Exchange, grab some shiny rocks at Enter the Earth, or enjoy Sunday brunch at Carmel’s Kitchen & Bar, all found within the vaulted halls of the Grove Arcade.